The appropriate website design project plan is the key to success when creating your website. Each stage should be broken down into smaller parts.

 Remember this when forming your web development team.
 The best C++ programmer in the world won’t necessarily perform well on a project that is created in Ruby.
 They can adapt, but reaching the same proficiency requires time.

-Hosting is very often the neglected part of a web development project.
+Hosting is very often the neglected part of a custom website development project.
 Why beautifully design a site, carefully build it, test it, and populate it with great content if it ends up being served slowly and unreliably?
 With poor hosting, you’ll lose your audience before you even have a chance to win them over.
 You should plan your hosting expenses based on realistic traffic predictions.
 Hosting a website often requires more than one server to separate the database from the web servers and cache.

 Invest now for the future